 PlayUp Racing Codes

 Admittedly, this is an unscientific and limited comparison, but the conclusion might be that PlayUp is equal for racing, but lags a bit for sports.
+Since they first turned on the lights and opened the doors, they have narrowed any gaps in prices that might have us comparing other bookies.

 The primary racing offerings are for New Zealand and Australia, but recently, we have seen racing for Hong Kong, the Philippine Islands, several European countries, England included, as well as Japan and South Africa.
 Bookies often add racing codes as their growth permits, so this is not surprising.